nikodemus/foolang/design/Extension_Methods.md

 # Extension Methods

+## Class-Suffixed Selectors

-Normal methods live in the vtable(s) of the class.
+Extension methods suffixed with the name of a class defined in the current module can be added to any existing class.

-Normal methods can be added post-hoc using reflection -- but that implies development mode.
-This is about disciplined extensions, not reflection.

-Extension methods live in per method table that dispatches on the class of the receiver and are lexically distinct.

-## Double Dispatch implementation

-Extension methods for double-dispatch protocols as identified by classname suffixed to the selector.
-They are formally associated with that class, not the classes their implementations recide in, and c
+They are formally associated with that class, not the classes their implementations recide in:

       class Collection
         method at: pos